Here is how to Reset Chrome Browser to Default Settings, if it is causing problems on your computer due to change in settings or other reasons.

 This usually happens due to change in browser Settings, made either by yourself or by certain rogue programs installed on your computer.

 The quickest way to deal with Chrome browser problems on both Windows computer and MacBook is to Reset Chrome Browser, which will undo all the changes made to Chrome browser.

 What Happens When You Reset Chrome Browser

-When you Reset Chrome, the following changes will be implemented in Chrome Browser installed on your computer.
+When you Reset Google Chrome, the following changes will be implemented to the Chrome Browser installed on your computer.

 - The Search Engine in Chrome will be reset to Google (default Search Engine)

 - All Cookies, Cache, Browsing History and other Site data will be deleted

 - All Extensions, Chrome Add-ons and Themes will be disabled

 - Home page, New Tab and Pinned Tabs will be reset to default settings